Pallor Mortis in which skin becomes pale. It develops 15 minutes after death and is the first postmortem sign of death caused due lack of circulation.

 How Do Forensic Experts Use Pallor Mortis to Determine PMI?

 Pallor Mortis is the first post-mortem stage of death.
 A paper published in the year 2000 evaluated the usefulness of pallor mortis in determining PMI.
 The researcher used an octo-electronical color measurement device to measure the color change in 126 corpses.
 They concluded that since pallor mortis develops rapidly, it isn’t the most useful visible change for determining the approximate time of death.
 The degree of paleness doesn’t change significantly over time, nor does it offer clues about the cause of death.
+Additionally, the presence of hair can alter the appearance of pallor mortis.
+All this makes pallor mortis unsuitable to estimate time of death.

 Forensic scientists often prefer to use other changes to determine PMI, often using information from more than one factor to estimate a range.
 They look at how much decomposition has progressed using muscle rigidity (rigor mortis), body temperature, and the presence or absence of certain insects.